 When it is obvious that goals cannot be reached, don't adjust the goals, adjust the action steps.

 Confucius (551 BC to 479 BC)

 Welcome

 Investors are facing growing challenges in the current capital market environment.
-These are characterized by a mix of compressed risk premiums, low-yielding 'safe-haven' investments, high inflation and heightened volatility.
+These are characterized by a mix of high rate volatility as well as duration risk.